clojuredocs/guides/articles/tutorials/emacs.md

 ## What Version of Clojure Does This Guide Cover?

-This guide covers Clojure 1.4.
+This guide covers Clojure 1.4 and Emacs 24.
+Most packages should work on earlier versions of Emacs, but they will be more work to install since the package manager is new in 24.

 ## Installing Emacs ##